 What if I’m facing statutory rape charges?

-If you have been arrested on statutory rape charges in Wisconsin, no matter what your sentence; you will be forced to register as a sex offender on the National Sex Offender Registry.
-Among other things; being registered as a sex offender will mean you will no longer be allowed any contact with minors.
+If you have been arrested on statutory rape charges in Wisconsin, no matter what your sentence, you will be forced to register as a sex offender on the National Sex Offender Registry.
+Among other things, being registered as a sex offender will mean you will no longer be allowed any contact with minors.
 Having this mark on your record will make it difficult to rent an apartment, get a job, or apply for loans.

-Say your son is 18 and was seeing a girl at his high school; an innocent relationship can turn disastrous if it turns out she was under the age of consent in Wisconsin.
+Say your son is 18 and was seeing a girl at his high school.
+An innocent relationship can turn disastrous if it turns out she was under the age of consent in Wisconsin.
 With technology so prominent in all aspects of teenagers lives, “sexting” can carry significant weight in the court room, proving sexual conduct took place.
-If sexual photographs of the minor are on your son’s phone (even if they were dating) it can result in a child pornography charge.
+If sexual photographs of the minor are on your son’s phone (even if they were dating), it can result in a child pornography charge.

 Believing you can navigate tricky statutory rape charges alone is a mistake you and your family cannot afford.
 Grieve Law offers flexible payment plans because we genuinely want to help with your case.
-These payment plans allow you to get the quality representation you deserve with an experienced Madison criminal defense attorney who can build a case to get your charges reduced or dropped.
+These payment plans allow you to get the quality representation you need with an experienced Madison criminal defense attorney who can build a case to get your charges reduced or dropped.